Fill Out The Contact Form. Please tell me more about who you are and what you are looking for in your wedding photography.

 First of all, YAY!
 I'm so excited to meet you and see what makes you, your love & your wedding so special.
 Secondly, easy-breezy.
 I check availability and we meet or chat just to make sure we're a great match.
 If everything is copacetic (I've seriously always wanted to use that word in a sentence!), I'll email you a custom contract, you'll review, e-sign, and provide a $1200 non-refundable fee to reserve the date.
 That's it!
-We're official!
+We're going steady!

 Not even with a cherry on top!
 I'm sorry!
 I hate to be the bad guy, but "first-come, first-serve" is a firm company policy.
 I need to have your signed contract & reservation fee in hand in order to reserve your date.

 Every wedding is different, and I'm happy to come up with a custom quote after we have a chat and figure out exactly what you're looking for.
 Click here for some more info on your investment!